observium/distroscript/README.md

  * Values for **VIRT** and **CONT** use the naming convention from **[systemd-detect-virt](https://www.freedesktop.org/software/systemd/man/systemd-detect-virt.html "systemd-detect-virt")** with the exception of FreeBSD jails.
  * Where we can identify the container, it is presented colon seperated (in the case of pipe), e.g **kvm:jail**.
  * If the DMI strings or virtual cpu names have been changed, or running on a particularly old OS there is a likely chance that the detected virtualisation will be wrong.
+ * At present, the virt detection is pretty limited (for example under Linux, if the system doesn't not have systemd and it's running under KVM, it will still return QEMU)

 Output:
  * Default output is pipe deliminated: `OS|KERNEL|ARCH|DISTRO|VERSION|VIRT[:CONT]`